Reviews You Can Rely On

 Our Verdict

 Giant is one of the biggest bike manufacturers in the world, so it was only a matter of time before they entered the fat bike market.
 The Yukon 1 is one of two fat bikes in their lineup, and it impressed our testers with its versatile and well-rounded performance.
 The aluminum-framed Yukon has a rigid composite fork and comfortable fat bike geometry that performs predictably and consistently well across the spectrum of fat bike uses.
 This bike climbs well and is competent and fun on the descents thanks in part to its dropper seatpost.
 It also comes with a quality component specification that helps to enhance its overall performance.
 This sleek purple shredder looks fantastic and is a great value too.
-See it rated versus top competitors in our review of the best fat bikes.
+See it rated versus top competitors in our review of fat bikes.

 REASONS TO BUY